-Take property crime, for example.
-It’s over 5x more common than violent crime, includes larceny-theft, burglary, motor vehicle theft, and arson, resulted in losses of $15.8 billion in 2019, and there were just under 6.5 million reported cases in the US for 2020.
+Take property crime.
+It’s over 5x more common than violent crime.
+This category includes larceny-theft, burglary, motor vehicle theft, and arson.
+Property crimes resulted in losses of $15.8 billion in 2019, and there were just under 6.5 million reported cases in the US in 2020.

 - The UNC Department of Criminal Justice & Criminology surveyed 422 convicted burglars across several states.
 60% said they’d move on to the next place if they found a security system, and 50% listed cameras as an effective deterrent.

 - Another survey in Oregon involving 86 criminals serving time for burglary found similar results, with the majority listing security systems and cameras as deal breakers when looking for a target.

 - A property without a security system is 300% more likely to be burglarized.
 We’ve said it before, and we will say it again.

 Alarms and cameras make a difference, both before and after a crime takes place.

 They serve as deterrents, and if you are the victim of a robbery, providing the footage authorities can increase the odds of catching the criminal and getting your valuables back.
 That’s to say nothing of the other crimes that have been solved with the help of both public and private surveillance cameras.